 All Scottish universities, including both Aberdeen University and the city’s Robert Gordon University, are public universities and funded by the Scottish Government.

-Fortunately local clubs and churches are very active in the recreational field as demonstrated by the long list of activities published in the ‘What’s on’ section of the MBC News.
-Also a number of private educators offer courses in the Cults Learning Centre in the community wing of the Academy.
+Fortunately, local clubs, societies, private organisations and churches are very active in providing recreational activities, sports and other pursuits, as demonstrated by the long list of activities published in the ‘What’s on’ section of the MBC News.
+Also, a number of private educators offer courses in the Cults Learning Centre in the community wing of the Academy and elsewhere.

 For residents willing and able to travel, there are several community led learning centres in neighbouring areas, e.g. in the Inchgarth Community Centre and the Kaimhill Learning Centre in Garthdee.
 Robert Gordon University in Garthdee also has part-time, day-time and evening classes suitable for adults, eg Art classes at Gray’s.